Development 0-6 Months

 If the crying seems in some way different to you – is high pitched or your baby is making other sounds that you feel worried about then get some advice.
 If your baby has other symptoms *click here* to have a look at the guidance on who to contact.

 Trust your instincts.
 If you feel worried that something is not right get in touch with your GP or 111 for advice.
 If their phone lines are busy and you think your baby is seriously ill or getting worse you should call 999.

 Gross motor skills are the movements that use big muscle groups and will eventually mean your baby can roll, sit, crawl, walk, run and jump!

 The gross motor movement development during the first six months is amazing.
-At the beginning they can not hold their own head up and as the months pass will eventually be rolling and maybe even begin to sit up steadily.
+At birth a baby can not hold their own head up and as the months pass will eventually be rolling and maybe even begin to sit up steadily.

 Giving your baby the chance to develop these skills and build these muscle groups begins with giving them time and space to do so.

 - ‘Tummy time’ takes some getting used to – but helps develop different muscle groups.
-Do this for short periods when they are awake – to begin with they will feel better if they can see you easily right next to them.
-Your baby should only ever sleep on their back to reduce cot death risks.
+Do this for short periods when they are awake – to begin with your baby will feel better if they can see you easily next to them.
+Remember - your baby should only ever sleep on their back to reduce cot death risks.

 - Put toys slightly out of reach to encourage rolling towards them.

 As your child gets stronger you can hold them in a sitting position.
 Let them sit in the ‘v’ of your legs on the floor to develop their muscles and help them learn to sit.